 I wish I knew why my procrastination kicks in especially intensely on projects like this Test Your Grains Challenge.
 I should have been evaluating the responses over a month ago, but it was always the item on the list that I skipped for something else, even boring things like bringing some semblance of sanity to my email.

 Now that I’m digging into folks’ results, it’s totally fascinating.
 Then again, it takes a long time to make heads or tails of anything, so maybe sometimes I just don’t want to use my brain so much.

-I’ve analyzed 7 survey results, which is still less than half, but I’d love to share a little with you about what people learned about their relationship with grains.
+I’ve analyzed all the survey results, and I’d love to share a little with you about what people learned about their relationship with grains.

 The challenge entailed eating grains only prepared in a certain style for 7-10 days: all refined grains, all whole grains, soaked, sprouted, sourdough, gluten-free, or no grains were the choices.

 People observed their energy, mental acuity, appetite, emotional stability, feeling in their gut after a meal, regular elimination of waste, gas, and weight gain or loss during the challenge.
 The results truly are fascinating!

 Here are the subjects challenge participants tackled: